Skip to main content

 Are Persian cats easy to care for?

-While Persians need extra grooming and care, that care doesn’t tend to be highly challenging, especially if you’re willing to learn to groom your cat yourself.
-PetMD explains that Persians are naturally at risk for certain health issues, like eye, kidney, heart, bladder, and breathing issues.
-Any of these issues can add to your Persian’s daily needs, as well as the overall cost of caring for your cat.
-Whether you’re planning to adopt or buy a Persian, it’s important to make sure that the cat is healthy and doesn’t have a history of these health issues.
+PetMD explains that Persians, like many other cat breeds, are naturally at risk for certain health issues, such as eye, kidney, heart, bladder, and breathing issues.
+Any of these issues can add to your Persian’s daily needs and the overall cost of caring for your cat.
+Whether you’re planning to adopt or buy a Persian, it’s important to ensure the cat is healthy and has no history of these health issues.
+However, this may not be possible when adopting from a rescue.

 Closeup of a white Persian cat's face

 Some Persians get their cat litter stuck to their hind legs, and the experience can make them fussy about using their litter boxes, potentially prompting them to do their business elsewhere in your house.
 You might need to consider trimming the backs of your cat’s hind legs, which can help to prevent this issue.
 This is a job for a professional groomer, so be sure that you have the budget to take your cat to a groomer when needed.
+It’s also a wonderful reason to stay on top of litter box duty, but your fresh-smelling home is a much-appreciated bonus.

 It’s also important to realize that Persians’ eyes can be prone to other health issues, including ulceration.
-You’ll need to carefully monitor your cat’s eyes and check them daily.
+You’ll need to monitor your cat’s eyes and carefully check them daily.
 If you notice issues like excessive watering or squinting, then it’s important to take your cat to the vet right away.

-Every cat needs attentive care, but breeds like the Persian require a little more care than your typical cat.
-Keep in mind, though, that Persians are also a fantastic breed, known for being friendly and laid-back.
-While you’ll need to budget plenty of time to groom your cat daily, that time can be an enjoyable bonding session for you both.
 Grooming your Persian ensures that you’ll take some time out of the day to truly enjoy and focus on your cat, and you’ll also know that you’re doing everything your cat needs to stay healthy.
 Your vet or a groomer can show you how to best care for your cat, and before you know it, these daily grooming sessions will probably become a part of your routine that you and your cat look forward to.

 Paige Cerulli